renpy/renpy/sphinx/source/cds.rst

 Creator-Defined Statements
 ==========================

-Creator-Defined Statements(CDS) allow you to add your own statements to Ren'Py.
+Creator-Defined Statements (CDS) allow you to add your own statements to Ren'Py.
 This makes it possible to add things that are not supported by the current syntax of Ren'Py.
-CDS are more flexible than the direct python code.
+CDS are more flexible than the direct Python code.
 Most often, CDS are used when you have a repeatable construction.
 For example, calling a function with one argument.
 Ren'Py does not know what this function does and how it should be executed, so Ren'Py does not do anything with it until execution and has an error if an exception occurs.